 |Is Replaced By:||Not applicable|

 When it comes to metadata, one size does not fit all.
 In fact, one size often does not even fit many.
 The metadata needs of particular communities and applications are very diverse.
 The result is a great proliferation of metadata formats, even across applications that have metadata needs in common.
-The Dublin Core Metadata Initiative has addressed this by providing a framework for designing a Dublin Core Application Profile (DCAP) that meets specific application needs while providing semantic interoperability with other applications on the basis of globally defined vocabularies and models.
+The Dublin Core Metadata Initiative has addressed this by providing a framework for designing a Dublin Core Application Profile (DCAP).
+A DCAP defines metadata records which meet specific application needs while providing semantic interoperability with other applications on the basis of globally defined vocabularies and models.

-Note that a DCAP is a generic construct that does not require metadata terms defined by DCMI [DCMI-MT].
-A DCAP can use any terms that are defined in accordance with the Resource Description Framework of the World Wide Web Consortium, or RDF [RDF] -- a generalized language for data integration -- combining terms from multiple namespaces as needed.
+Note that a DCAP is a generic construct for designing metadata records that does not require the use of metadata terms defined by DCMI [DCMI-MT].
+A DCAP can use any terms that are defined on the basis of RDF, combining terms from multiple namespaces as needed.
+A DCAP follows the DCMI Abstract Model [DCAM], a generic model for metadata records.

 A DCAP is a document (or set of documents) that specifies and describes the metadata used in a particular application.
 To accomplish this, a profile: